Gluing for stable families of surfaces in mixed characteristic: Introduction

 We remark that $\bar{D}_\pi$ is the scheme-theoretic intersection of two lc centers of $(\bar{X},\bar{D}+\bar{\Delta}+\bar{X}_\pi)$.
 It is a question of independent interest whether intersections of lc centers are reduced.
-This is true in characteristic zero \cite[7.8]{Kollar_Singularities_of_the_minimal_model_program}, but not much is known in mixed (or positive) characteristics.
+This is true in characteristic zero \cite[Theorem 7.8]{Kollar_Singularities_of_the_minimal_model_program} (see also \cite[Corollary 3]{Kollar_Seminormal_log_center_and_deformations}), but not much is known in mixed and positive characteristics.
 Nonetheless, we can prove that the hypothesis of \autoref{thm_intro:commutativity} holds in relative dimension two and residue characteristic large enough: